 Chris has been actively involved in the development of all Queensland Earth Science syllabus documents since 1995.
 Working with the Queensland Curriculum and Assessment Authority (QCAA), he co-wrote the current Earth Science syllabus and was a member of the Expert Writing Team for the new Earth and Environmental Science syllabus (to be used from 2019).

 As a representative of Independent Schools Queensland and the QCAA, Chris consulted on the development of the science subjects for the Australian Curriculum, particularly the draft Earth and Environmental Science curriculum.

 As part of his role as State Review Panel Chair, Chris supported state-wide development, implementation and review of assessment in Earth Science.
 He developed exemplar assessment tasks and provided examples of standards.
 All current examples on the QCAA website are based on tasks developed by Chris and used by Redlands College students.

 For 13 years, Chris acted in the role of State Review Panel Chair for Earth Science.
 He was responsible for leading work program and assessment quality assurance processes, including state-wide moderation of standards.
 This included supporting and providing advice to schools.

-Chris also teaches about the integration of digital technology in pedagogy and schooling as part of professional learning programs.
-This includes working with Australian colleagues at a wide range of professional association events.
-Chris also teaches in QUT's International Capacity-Building programs, focussing on pedagogy, curriculum design and leadership with educators from Bhutan, China, Philippines and Vietnam.
+Chris also supports the integration of digital technology in pedagogy and schooling as part of professional learning programs.
+This includes working with Australian colleagues in schools and via a wide range of professional association events.